anna-alexandrova/nlp-experiments/crosslingual-subtitle-similarity/README.md

 - No formal error analysis across all 42 target languages is provided.

 This code should therefore be considered a proof-of-concept rather than a production-ready system.

+## Environment

+This notebook is designed to be run on Google Colab.